joshcaskie/HiveMind-UB-Hacking-2021/README.md

 # HiveMind-UB-Hacking-2021
 UB Hacking 2021 Project

-A game-like decision system for deciding the answers to the world's most controversial questions!
+A game-like decision system for settling the answers to the world's most controversial questions!